Miller® Trailblazer® critical for repairs

 Welding is critical

-Choosing the right welder/generator is key to completing a wide variety of jobs.
-Freshour typically wants a welder/generator that can power two welders simultaneously and weld up to 3-inch-thick plates.
+Choosing the right engine-driven welder is key to completing a wide variety of jobs.
+Freshour typically wants an engine-driven welders that can power two welders simultaneously and weld up to 3-inch-thick plates.
 The company mostly stick welds on customer jobsites but also needs the capabilities and tools to weld with wire when the application calls for it.

-“The heart of the whole operation is the welder/generator,” Freshour says.
+“The heart of the whole operation is the engine-driven welder,” Freshour says.
 “As soon as you throw one on the back of a flatbed, you have a service truck.”

-The Miller® Trailblazer® 325 gas welder/generator is a favorite for Freshour Precision.
-It offers fuel efficiency and reduced engine noise for a quieter jobsite, and the compact design provides space savings so there’s plenty of room on the truck for other tools and gear.
+The Miller® Trailblazer® 325 gas engine-driven welder is a favorite for Freshour Precision.
+It offers fuel efficiency and reduced engine noise for a quieter jobsite.
+And the compact design provides space savings so there’s plenty of room on the truck for other tools and gear.

 “If you’re welding with 1/8-inch 7018 electrodes, another guy can plug in with another inverter machine and weld with 1/8-inch electrodes, and the Trailblazer has plenty of power for that,” Freshour says.

-The company’s mechanic-only truck also includes a crane body, so that truck has a Bobcat™ 200 Air Pak™ welder/generator on board.
+The company’s mechanic-only truck also includes a crane body, so that truck has a Bobcat™ 200 Air Pak™ engine-driven welder on board.
 The rotary-screw air compressor can power air tools, including most impact wrenches, supplying 28 cfm at 175 psi and 100 percent duty cycle.

 Staying on top of fleet maintenance

-The slower winter months are a good time for Freshour Precision to thoroughly inspect the work trucks and reorganize them as needed, but it’s also important to stay on top of truck and welder/generator maintenance during the busier seasons.
+The slower winter months are a good time for Freshour Precision to thoroughly inspect the trucks and reorganize them as needed.
+But it’s also important to stay on top of truck and engine-driven welder maintenance during the busier seasons.

 “In the summer when the trucks run all week and drive a few hundred miles a day, we might spend all weekend maintaining the trucks.
 Just keeping up with oil changes is hard,” Freshour says.
 “But you can’t run your truck that many miles and your welder all day and not maintain it, or you’ll run into problems.”

-Freshour knows that staying on top of regular maintenance — even during the busiest seasons — is a key part of keeping his busy fleet on the road to serve customers.
+Freshour knows that staying on top of regular maintenance — even during the busiest seasons — is key to keeping his busy fleet on the road to serve customers.
 He also suggests not using work trucks as personal vehicles, which helps limit the wear and tear on them.

 Investing in quality equipment and tools — and taking the time for proper maintenance — are keys to success for Freshour Precision.